AndrewBulata/Aragonese-Pluralisation/README.md

 ### Justification for a Machine Learning Approach to the Aragonese Pluralisation Problem

 Having solved similar linguistic problems in the past, I became fascinated with the cognitive mechanisms that enable us to figure out such issues without extensive training.
 The human mind, with its unique 'neural network,' is the best device for language acquisition, capable of learning any language naturally over time.
-This curiosity led me to explore framing linguistic problems computationally.
+This curiosity led me to explore framing linguistic problems in computational terms.
 Can we develop a machine learning algorithm that learns language rules without relying on rule-based tricks?
 And can such a model be generalized to all languages?
 Stay tuned.

 In addressing the Aragonese pluralisation problem, a machine learning approach is particularly effective due to the complex and irregular nature of linguistic patterns.
 Traditional rule-based methods might struggle to capture the nuances and exceptions in plural formation, whereas a machine learning model can learn from examples and generalise to unseen data.
 The chosen method utilises a Random Forest Classifier within a pipeline that incorporates feature extraction and vectorisation to capture essential characteristics of the words.
 Another reason why this approach is ideal for our problem is that, to replicate the challenge, we train the model on a limited dataset, requiring it to infer the rules dynamically.
+Let's get to work!

 #### Implementation Details